rehierl/abstract-properties/02-x-mathematics/05-0-graph-theory/2-3-sem-arg-to-vertex.md

 <!-- ======================================================================= -->
 ## default (generic) semantics

-As with any other endo-relation, one can associate semantics with the edges of and the paths over a graph that are independent of specific semantical roles.
+As with any other endo-relation, one can associate semantics with the edges and the paths over a graph that are independent of specific semantical roles.

 * `sem(aEb) := (a predecessor-of b)`